eriktmueller/daydreamer/README.md

   Parser>
 ```

 At this point, DAYDREAMER is asking for input.
-Just type ``end'' and
+Just type `end` and
 hit Enter.

 ```